UltiRequiem/ranmess/README.md

 ### Alternative

-I developed also this but in Python: [UltiRequiem/quoteran](https://github.com/UltiRequiem/quoteran)
+I also developed this in Python: [UltiRequiem/quoteran](https://github.com/UltiRequiem/quoteran)

 (**Spoiler**: Is a lot more easy and comforting to develop in Nodejs.)